Covid-19: Uhuru announces tax cuts to stimulate economy : The Standard

 Covid-19: Uhuru announces tax cuts to stimulate economy

-SEE ALSO :China virus cases spike, 17 new infections reportedThis is as income tax, commonly known as Pay as You Earn (PAYE), has been reduced from 30 per cent to 25 per cent.
+SEE ALSO :Kenyan man arrested for fake corona virus post on social mediaThis is as income tax, commonly known as Pay as You Earn (PAYE), has been reduced from 30 per cent to 25 per cent.
 Uhuru further announced a reduction of the resident income tax by the same margin from 30 to 25 per cent.
 The turnover tax has been reduced from 3 to 1 per cent.

 Lock Kenyans home - The StandardThe National Treasury was also ordered to reduce the Value Added Tax from 16 per cent to 14 per cent.
-This story is being updated.
+President Uhuru said his administration will continue to make such target state interventions to cushion ever Kenyan from the shocks arising from coronavirus.

+SEE ALSO :World Bank to give Kenya Sh8 Billion to counter coronavirus, locusts“I recognise the anxiety that this pandemic has caused millions of Kenyan families; fearful of what the future may hold for them and their children.
+And the possibility of job losses and loss of income weighing heavily on their minds,” he said.
+Orphans, the elderly and other vulnerable members of the society will enjoy a Sh10 billion cash-transfer by the Ministry of Labour and Social Protection to cushion them from the effects of the pandemic.
+The relief also extends to borrowers as the president ordered for the suspension of the listing of loan defaulters at the Credit Reference Bureaus (CRB) effective April 1.
+This will apply to any person, Micro, Small and Medium Enterprises (MSMES) or corporate entities.
+The tax cuts add to measures already announced by the Central Bank of Kenya (CBK) to cushion the economy from a collapse.

+SEE ALSO :Kids at home: Why radio lessons may failAlready, CBK has allowed the Cash Reserve Ratio to 4.25 per cent from 5.25 percent, a move that will provide additional liquidity of Sh35 billion to commercial banks to directly support borrowers.
+The CBK lending rate has also dropped to 7.25 per cent from 8.25 per cent meaning loans advanced to borrowers will soon attract reduced interest rates.
+Sharing burden The President also announced that the National Executive will voluntary take pay cuts during the duration of the global crisis starting immediately.
+President Uhuru Kenyatta and his deputy William Ruto will take 80 per cent pay cut while cabinet secretaries will take home 30 per cent less their salaries.

 Do not miss out on the latest news.
 Join the Standard Digital Telegram channel HERE.